katywings/generator-slim/README.md

 * Run: `grunt fetch`

 ## Changelog
+* 0.11.0
+    * Whole cleanup of the generator code

 * 0.10.6
     * Bug: Installation with current version of yeoman not possible, is fixed
     * Bug: Slim Framework Views are broken, is fixed